artsy/README/.github/ISSUE_TEMPLATE/dependency_rfc_template.md

 ---
-name: Dependency RFC
+title: Dependency RFC
-about: Sample template for a dependency RFC
+description: Sample template for a dependency RFC
 ---

 ### New Dependency